ChunkyAtlas/monster-monitor/README.md

 ## Overview

-**Monster Monitor** is a RuneLite plugin that enhances gameplay by allowing players to track and manage their NPC interactions, log kill counts, and set personalized kill limits.
-It’s designed for players who want to monitor progress on specific NPC goals, track rare drops, or reach boss milestones.
-The plugin provides a user-friendly overlay, customizable options, and right-click menu entries for convenient tracking.
+**Monster Monitor** is a RuneLite plugin that enhances your gameplay by tracking and managing your NPC interactions, logging kill counts, and setting personalized kill limits.
+Designed for players who want to monitor progress on specific NPC goals, track rare drops, or achieve boss milestones, the plugin provides a user-friendly overlay, customizable options, and intuitive right-click menu entries for easy management.

 ## Features

 - **Automatic Kill Logging**:
-    - Tracks and logs each NPC kill, recording the NPC's name, total kill count, and other details.
+    - Automatically tracks and logs every NPC kill, recording the NPC's name, total kill count, and other details.
-    - Logs are saved per player for long-term tracking and can be viewed in the plugin’s panel.
+    - Logs are maintained on a per-player basis for long-term tracking and can be viewed within the plugin’s panel.

-- **Set Custom Kill Limits**:
+- **Custom Kill Limits**:
-    - Allows players to set custom kill limits for any NPC.
+    - Set personalized kill limits for any NPC.
-    - Notifications are triggered when kill limits are reached, providing progress feedback.
+    - Receive notifications when kill limits are reached, offering real-time progress feedback.
-    - Different kill limits can be set for multiple NPCs independently.
+    - Supports independent kill limits for multiple NPCs.

 - **Dynamic Overlay**:
-    - Displays actively tracked NPCs, their current kill count, and progress toward any set kill limits.
+    - Displays actively tracked NPCs along with their current kill counts and progress toward any set kill limits.
-    - A progress bar shows kill limits, with configurations for visibility in the overlay.
+    - Features a progress bar that visually represents kill limits, with configurable visibility options.

+- **Popup Notifications**:
+    - New kill limit popup notifications alert you when a set kill limit is reached.
+    - Popups queue properly to display multiple notifications in order.
+    - A configurable toggle in the settings allows you to enable or disable popup notifications.

 - **In-Depth Configurations**:
-    - **Notification Customization**: Notifications can be configured to show in chat, with sound alerts, or both.
-Customize the message format, including dynamic NPC names.
+    - **Notification Customization**: Configure notifications to appear in chat, with sound alerts, or as popup messages.
+Personalize the message format with dynamic NPC names.
-    - **Right-Click Menu Options**: Quickly add “Monitor” or “Ignore” options to NPCs via right-click, streamlining tracking or ignoring NPCs during gameplay.
+    - **Right-Click Menu Options**: Quickly add “Monitor” or “Ignore” options to NPCs via right-click, streamlining tracking or ignoring during gameplay.

 - **Panel Controls**:
-    - The plugin panel provides tools for managing NPC tracking:
+    - Manage NPC tracking through a dedicated panel:
-        - **Kill Count Reset**: Reset kill counts or remove kill limits for any NPC.
+        - **Reset Kill Counts**: Reset kill counts or remove kill limits for any NPC.
-        - **NPC Ignoring**: Ignore specific NPCs, which prevents them from appearing in the overlay.
+        - **NPC Ignoring**: Ignore specific NPCs so they do not appear in the overlay.
         - **Edit NPC Data**: Directly modify kill counts and limits for tracked NPCs.
-        - **Expand/Collapse Options**: For easier viewing, expand or collapse all NPC entries.
+        - **Expand/Collapse Options**: Toggle the detailed view of NPC entries for easier navigation.

 ### Log File Locations